-Utrecht University's Research Masters programme in Ancient, Medieval and Renaissance Studies focuses on interdisciplinary study of the material, social, and intellectual developments in Europe (including the Mediterranean region) from Antiquity through the Middle Ages to the Renaissance.
-Within this long period, you can focus on your academic interests by choosing one of the following tracks:
+This Research Master focuses on interdisciplinary study of a long period (from Antiquity through the Middle Ages to the Renaissance), therefore, you can focus on your academic interests by choosing one of the following tracks:

 Within each track, you will work with source materials in their original languages, including in manuscript form.
 The Ancient Studies track has a keen interest in archaeology.
 The Medieval Studies and Renaissance Studies tracks go beyond a solely historical approach by including courses in literature, linguistics, art history, musicology, and history.
 In the Medieval Studies track, you may specialise in either Medieval History, Medieval Art History, Medieval Literature, or Medieval Musicology.
 Medieval Celtic Studies combines literary studies with historical linguistics.
 Read more about the tracks.